High levels of Covid infection right now could mean problems for vaccines later, ex-CDC chief says - KVIA

 Despite health officials’ warnings — some Americans are doing both.

-Meanwhile, spring breakers are flocking to popular destinations like Florida, where Miami Beach officials declared a state of emergency and set a curfew in response to crowds the mayor said have been “more than we can handle.”
+Meanwhile, spring breakers are flocking to popular destinations such as Florida, where Miami Beach officials declared a state of emergency and set a curfew in response to crowds the mayor said have been “more than we can handle.”

 All that while governors and local leaders across the country are easing Covid-19 restrictions meant to curb the spread of the virus.